 Independent study provides an opportunity to explore areas of special interest; students work individually with teachers to research topics.
-A minimum of seven 1-hour meetings for 1 credit and fourteen 1-hour meetings for 2 credits is required; fewer meeting times than these must be pre-approved by the Dean of Academic Affairs.
+A minimum of seven one-hour meetings for 1 credit and 14 one-hour meetings for 2 credits is required; fewer meeting times than these must be pre-approved by the Dean of Academic Affairs.
 Independent study topics may not duplicate other Conservatory courses.
-Independent study is not permitted in studio, ensemble, or chamber music.
+Independent study permitted in studio, ensemble, or chamber music.
 Independent Study petitions must be completed and approved no later than last day of classes in the preceding semester.
+Students interested in pursuing an independent study should first speak with a faculty member regarding their interest.
+After that faculty member has given provisional consent to supervise the independent study, the student should complete the Permission to Pursue an Independent Study form available from the Office of Academic and Student Affairs.